-“A small revolver, containing five discharged cartridges, was found … where it apparently had been hidden near the crypt in the basement of the residence of Jacob C. Denton, where his body was found two months ago,” reported the Sacramento Union, Nov.
+“A small revolver, containing five discharged cartridges, was found where it apparently had been hidden near the crypt in the basement of the residence of Jacob Denton, where his body was found two months ago,” reported the Sacramento Union, Nov.
 23, 1920.
-“The Denton residence, where Mrs. Louise Peete, now in the county jail awaiting trial for the murder of Denton, was either a tenant or housekeeper, is now occupied by the sister of the dead mining promoter, Mrs. Thomas Merryman, of San Francisco, and her husband.”

-“Officers stated Mrs. Merryman also found Denton’s check book.
-They said it had been located under a rug, just outside the room occupied by Mrs. Peete.
-The rug was tacked to the floor.
-The book, which was thin, was said to show no record of the checks totaling $750 which Mrs. Peete was alleged to have cashed after Denton’s disappearance,” the paper reported.
+“Officers (said they) also found Denton’s check book under a rug, just outside Peete’s room.
+The book showed no record of the checks Peete cashed after Denton’s disappearance,” the paper reported.

-During her trial, the gardener testified Peete hired him to remove dirt from around rose bushes and store it in the basement for future use.
-Another witness testified Peete borrowed a shovel which was found several days later with dirt on it.
-The same witness said Peete gave him a bundle to burn that contained a table cloth, men’s collars and cancelled checks.
+During her trial, the gardener testified Peete hired him to remove dirt from around rose bushes, storing it in the basement for future use.
+Another witness testified Peete borrowed a shovel, found several days later with dirt on it.
+The same witness said Peete gave him a bundle to burn containing a table cloth, men’s collars and cancelled checks.

-Peete was received by San Quentin Dec.
+She was received by San Quentin on Dec.
 7, 1921.
-At the time of the Women’s Ward report, she was 29.
+When the Women’s Ward report was compiled, Peete was 29.

 Nearly two decades later, she was granted parole.